Keeping LMH Calm and Covid-free: a summary of how we will operate after restrictions are eased/lifted

 JCR and MCR

 The student laundry facilities will be open on each site 24 hours a day.
-There will be a maximum of one student in the laundry room at any time unless students are in the same household.

 Cleaning equipment will be provided, so please help us to keep this area properly sanitised.